-You may be missing out on thousands of dollars in tax credits and not even know it.
-According to the IRS, one in five eligible people miss out on claiming the Earned Income Tax Credit (EITC), each year.
-Many of the people who could use that extra money the most are the ones missing out on a tax credit worth up to $6,318.
-And that's possibly a big miss!
+You may be missing out on thousands of dollars in tax credits without even knowing it.
+According to the IRS, one in five eligible people miss out on claiming the Earned Income Tax Credit (EITC) each year.
+Many of the people who could use that extra money the most are the ones missing out on a tax credit worth up to $6,431.
+And that could be a big miss!

 For many hard-working Americans, preparing their tax return is the largest financial transaction of the year.
 Beware that filing your own income tax return can open the door for unexpected errors, and EITC errors on returns can delay refunds for several months.
 The greatest value in using a tax professional is in their expertise at getting you the BIGGEST refund you’re entitled to, as soon as possible.

 Jackson Hewitt Tax Pros are available to help you get all of your credits and deductions for the maximum refund.
 Make an appointment today at jacksonhewitt.com.